200106-UTA-PRS-NET/P2-Wish/README.md

 -Sonarcloud for code quality checks, bugs and code smells.
 -Swagger for API documentation.
 -Logger to log information and exceptions when running the API.
+-Jasmine and Karma for Angular application unit testing.